 This bread was inspired by a situation that occurred a few weeks ago.
-Fuzz had a friend over for an all-day visit, and when lunch time rolled around, I wasn’t able to make this friend what she wanted — a simple peanut butter and jelly sandwich.
-I had tons of good peanut butter and some grape jelly, but the only bread on hand was a bag of high fiber English muffins.
+Fuzz had a friend over for an all-day visit, but when lunch time rolled around, I wasn’t able to make the friend what she wanted — a simple peanut butter and jelly sandwich.
+I had tons of peanut butter and even some grape jelly, but the only bread was a bag of high fiber English muffins.

-By that point it was too late to make white bread from scratch (I ended up having to take the girls out), but over the next couple of days I tried a few recipes and settled on this one.
-We’ve been making it ever since.
+By that point it was too late to make white bread from scratch, but it gave me the idea to make bread and over the next couple of days I tried some different recipes.
+We liked this one the best.

 Now we just need to invite Fuzz’s peanut butter & jelly loving friend over for a taste test.
 I think she’ll approve.

 - 1/4 cup milk

 - 3 to 3 ½ cups of (about 13.5 oz plus more if needed) bread flour

 - 1 1/8 teaspoon of yeast (half a packet) active dry yeast

 - In a microwave-safe liquid measuring cup, combine the water, milk and butter.
 Microwave for 1 minute, and then stick a thermometer in the mixture.
 It should be about 125 degrees or hotter.
 If it’s hotter, let it cool down to about 125 degrees.